MaureenFromuth/Credit_Risk_Analysis/README.md

 As we can see, the balanced accuracy is even lower than ROS and SMOTE oversampling techniques with a score of .544 (i.e. it correctly predicts only 54.4% of the time true negatives and true positives).
 When we dive deeper into the confusion matrix, we can see that the problems of false positives grows even more with this approach, with total false negatives at 10002  for Cluster Centroid unhderstampling vs. 5317 for SMOTE and 6546 for ROS.
 The false negatives stay fairly consistent as do the true positives.
 The Classification Report, shows a low precision rate for high_risk predictions (.01) and a slightly better recall rate for high_risk than ROS (.67 vs .66).
 The f1 score is only slightly below that of ROS and SMOTE oversampling techniques.

-*In general Cluster Centroid undersampling performed worse than both SMOTE and ROS for precision and recall in predicting high_risk applicants*

 - ***SMOTEENN Combination (Over & Under) Sampling***